Faculty in Neuroscience & Molecular Physiology

 Professor (Biochemistry & Molecular Biology); Ph.D.
 University of California, Berkeley 1980.
 Regulation of ubiquitin-dependent signaling, protein degradation by the 26S proteasome, and deubiquitination.

-Assistant Professor (Health & Exercise Science); Ph.D.
+Associate Professor (Biomedical Sciences); Ph.D.
 University of Northern Colorado 2004.
 How changes in cardiac fatty acid metabolism and mitochondrial dysfunction contribute to the development and/or progression of heart disease, and how dietary and pharmaceutical interventions may modulate these processes.

 Assistant Professor (Biochemistry & Molecular Biology); Ph.D.
 University of Buenos Aires, Argentina 2001.
 Fundamental aspects of membrane protein transport.